-EU reaches deal for $60-per-barrel price cap on Russian oil
+G-7 joins EU on $60-per-barrel price cap on Russian oil

 “Since then, obviously oil prices have fallen and global recession is a real thing,” he said.
 “The reality is that it is unlikely to be binding given where oil prices are now.”

-European leaders touted their work on the price cap, a brainchild of U.S. Treasury Secretary Janet Yellen.
+European leaders touted their work on the price cap, a brainchild of Yellen.

 “The EU agreement on an oil price cap, coordinated with G7 and others, will reduce Russia’s revenues significantly,” said Ursula von der Leyen, president of the European Commission, the EU’s executive arm.
 “It will help us stabilize global energy prices, benefiting emerging economies around the world.”

-Hussein reported from Washington, and McHugh from Frankfurt, Germany.
+Casert reported from Brussels and McHugh from Frankfurt, Germany.
 AP reporter Aamer Madhani contributed from Washington.